-We know four stages with stage 1 being the beginning of the disease with the Dupuytrens cord just being visible to stage 4 being the most severe stage with flexion of the fingers above 90 degrees.
+We know four stages with stage 1 being the beginning of the disease with the Dupuytrens cord just being visible to stage 4 being the most severe stage with flexion of the fingers into the fist making them literally unusable.
 The exact cause is still unclear but linked to genes more spread in Europe and North America.

 In the beginning, the disease can be treated by physiotherapy or application of night splints to keep the fingers stretched.
 If it progresses to stage 2 and beyond invasive measures have to be taken.
 In recent years a minimal invasive treatment has been quite popular which uses percutaneous needles to cut the chords and straighten the finger.
 However, it cannot replace the surgery as recurrences are high.
 If a surgery is necessary, all affected connective tissue chords will be removed and the underlying nerves, vessels and tendons will be spared.
 Depending on the severity of the case and in recurrent cases it can be a demanding and time consuming surgery which should be left for the very experienced and trained hand surgeons.